niall-code/the-barn-owl-inn/README.md

 >
 > `python3 manage.py startapp home`

-In my project's settings file, I added my app to the list of installed apps.
+In `barn_owl_inn/settings.py`, I added 'home' to the list of installed apps.

 I ran a server: